-Northumberland Country Zoo is an up and coming family-run animal collection in the heart of Northumberland.
-The park currently has 17 acres for visitors to explore with over 50 species of animals to see.
+Northumberland Country Zoo is an up and coming family-run animal not-for-profit collection in the heart of Northumberland.
+The park currently has 17 acres for visitors to explore with over 100 species of animals to see.
 We have come a long way in a short period of time, having gained our Zoo Licence in June 2015.
-We are aiming to become part of BIAZA within the next year, which is the British and Irish Association of Zoos and Aquaria.
+We are aiming to become part of BIAZA in 2021, which is the British and Irish Association of Zoos and Aquaria.
 In order to achieve this, we need to prove that we have high standards in all things zoo from animal husbandry to our education and conservation efforts.
 We want to become a large attraction in the North East of England and believe that we have the ability to achieve this goal.
 As we grow, our conservation efforts will continue to increase and more people and students will come through our doors and be educated about wildlife.

 Our mission is to become a leader in the education and conservation of wildlife and their unique habitats, making it accessible to all whilst still providing a compelling visitor experience.